 Reversible Strands for Men (and Women, too!)

 This can be worn with either side facing out.
 One side will “expose” cable strands, the other will be “smooth”.
 It can be done with as many different colors as you choose.
-It can be as long or short as you wish it to be.
+It can be as long or short as you wish it to be. (the COLORS are NOT reversed as you go along!
+These are all separate hats in the pictures!
+Only the texture is reversed from ribbed to smooth, one side to the other)

 It’s also easy to play around with the spacing between the cable strands to come up with different looks, like the fourth and fifth pictures.